BasvanE/GDT-Expansion-Pack/README.md

 ###Wiki

 Check the wiki on this page for further information about the expansion pack.
+Find out what topics there are added, the platforms which are added, the researches that are added, the events that are added and definitely check it out when you have problems with it.